jekyllup/jekyll-theme-massively/prospective.md

 * Project collaboration the [Mail and Guardian](https://www.mg.co.za) [NLP][Soc]
 * Project collaboration with [DSTI Sierra Leone](https://dsti.gov.sl/) [ML][Soc]
 * *propose a project around our themes*
-MIT Big Data Science students have to do a 2nd year project and mini dissertation.
-We have opportunities for projects, supervision as wel.

-### Potential Projects Available for MIT Big Data Science

 ## CS Honours Students @ University of Pretoria